CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NCLU-to-NVUE-Commands.md

 </details>

 ## Access Control Lists (ACLs)

-ACLs in Cumulus Linux are based on Linux iptables so keep this in mind:
+ACLs in Cumulus Linux are based on Linux iptables, so keep this in mind:
 - There is no implicit deny.
 ACLs must end in a `match any` and `action deny` rule to drop all unmatched traffic.
 - There is no support for wildcard masks.
 You must list subnets individually.
-In addition to NCLU commands, you can configure ACLs stright by setting ebtables and iptables rules.
+In addition to NCLU commands, you can configure ACLs straight by setting ebtables and iptables rules.
 To ease ACL management on the system, you can use a tool called `cl-acltool`.

 For more information, refer to the {{<kb_link latest="cl" url="System-Configuration/Netfilter-ACLs/_index.md" text="Netfilter - ACLs" >}} section of the Cumulus Linux User Guide.